U.S., China struggle to bridge trade gaps, more time seen likely

 “We won’t fall into those same pitfalls,” U.S. Secretary of State Mike Pompeo said on Thursday in an interview on Fox Business Network.

-“They have made commitments on cyber and other things which they have simply not honored ...
+“They have made commitments on cyber and other things which they have simply not honoured ...
 The heart of these discussions will surround the enforcement mechanisms,” he said.

 Reporting by Humeyra Pamuk and Rajesh Kumar Singh; additional reporting by David Lawder in Washington, writing by Simon Webb; editing by Jonathan Oatis and James Dalgleish